-Part of a shareholder's holding may be sold but the ACD reserves the right to refuse a redemption request if the value of the shares of any sub-fund to be redeemed is less than any minimum redemption amount set out in Appendix 1 or would result in a shareholder holding less than the minimum holding for a sub-fund, as detailed in Appendix 1.
+Part of a shareholder's holding may be sold but the ACD reserves the right to refuse a redemption request if the value of the shares to be redeemed is less than any minimum redemption amount set out in Appendix 1 or would result in a shareholder holding less than the minimum holding, as detailed in Appendix 1.
 In the latter case the shareholder may be asked to redeem their entire shareholding.

-13.4 Direct issue or cancellation of units by an ICVC through the ACD
+13.4 Direct Issue or cancellation of units by an ICVC through the ACD